uwuclxdy/nlsh-rs/README.md

 ## TODO

-[ ] support for rotation of multiple API keys in case of rate limits [ ] support for providing more context to the model
+- [ ] support for rotation of multiple API keys in case of rate limits
+- [ ] give more context to the model about the machine
+- [ ] access to nlsh-rs's commands inside interactive mode with `/`.

 ## Credits